Worship at the Cathedral of St. Philip

 11:15 a.m. en Español

-This Spanish-language service gathers in Mikell Chapel and is led by Deacon Juan Sandoval and other Cathedral clergy.
+This Spanish-language service gathers in Mikell Chapel.
 Esta es una Santa Eucaristía, dando la bienvenida a la comunidad hispana a la Catedral y proveyendo a la población hispana de Atlanta un lugar seguro y amoroso de fe y tradición. ¡Todos son bienvenidos!
 All are welcome at this service!

 4:00 p.m.
 (September–May)